gremo/GremoHighchartsBundle/README.md

 [Rendering Charts](#rendering-charts) for actually using default options.
 Priority attribute is not mandatory.

 #### Built-in options providers
 There are two built-in options providers: `lang` and `locale`, disabled by default.
-The first provids translations for [`lang` strings](http://api.highcharts.com/highcharts#lang) using [Symfony 2 translation system](http://symfony.com/doc/current/book/translation.html).
+The first provides translations for [`lang` strings](http://api.highcharts.com/highcharts#lang) using [Symfony 2 translation system](http://symfony.com/doc/current/book/translation.html).
 The latter provides decimal and thousands separators based on the current locale, using [PHP intl extension](http://php.net/manual/en/book.intl.php).